 Standards Alignment

-Fundamentals of Cybersecurity is fully aligned to the CompTIA ITF+ standards, and students should be prepared to take the certification upon completion of the course.
+The Fundamentals of Cybersecurity course, with the addition of the Programming Fundamentals Module located in supplemental, is fully aligned to the CompTIA ITF+ and the CompTIA Tech+ certifications.
+Students will be prepared to take the certification upon completion of the course.

 Webinar